 Reservation requests must be submitted at least two days before the event.
 Reservations are not confirmed until the request is approved.

-Requests are limited to one reservation per month and may not be made more than two (2) months in advance.
+Requests are limited to one reservation per month and may not be made more than 60 days in advance.

-In addition to reserving meeting and conference rooms during regular open days and hours, meeting rooms—and conference rooms in some facilities—may be reserved for days and hours when the library is not open, between the hours of 6am–11am.
+In addition to reserving meeting and conference rooms during regular open days and hours, meeting rooms—and conference rooms in some facilities—may be reserved for days and hours when the library is not open, between the hours of 6am–11pm.

 The applicant must inform the library of the need to cancel a scheduled meeting room as quickly as possible.
 Repeated cancellations or failure to notify may result in loss of room privileges.